 Vehicular traffic can get backed up, sometimes for miles, as bison refuse to move or, more often, drivers refuse to pass them.
 All it takes is one driver who’s too nervous to bring their car close to a lumbering beast—they don’t want to scare the animal or more often, they’re worried the bison will ram their vehicle—which means you may not be going anywhere for a while.
-I was once stuck in a jam for three hours.
+I was once stuck in a jam for three hours (October 2022 update: visitors reported a 5-6 hour jam in the same spot!).
 In order to avoid a repeat of that unforgettably tedious afternoon, I hope to offer some useful tips and peace of mind for novice Yellowstone visitors who are about to encounter their first bison on the road.

 Not Everyone In Line Is On A Free-Wheeling Vacation